 - 2062 & 2177 Deletes obsolete references to licensing exams.
-The Board no longer administers exams - 2096 & 2102 Reinstates postgraduate training requirement for licensure. - 2184 Allows the Board to consider good cause or reason, or time spent in various training programs when addressing the validity of the written examination scores require for licensure. - 2516 Clarifies provisions related to the reporting requirements for licensed midwives.
+The Board no longer administers exams - 2096 & 2102 Reinstates postgraduate training requirement for licensure. - 2184 Allows the Board to consider good cause or reason, time spent in various training programs, and current and active practice in another state or Canadian province, when addressing the period of validity of the written examination scores required for licensure. - 2516 Clarifies provisions related to the reporting requirements for licensed midwives.